lewhunt/react-video-looper/README.md

 `objectPosition` | string | optional | '40%' | css object-position alignment of the video

 ## Demo Editor
-The provided demo includes a simple editor that allows you to change some of the options.
+The demo includes a simple editor that allows you to change some of the options.
 The [react-use-form-data hook](https://github.com/lewhunt/react-use-form-data) is used to manage the demo editor's data state:

 ![Demo Editor Example](https://github.com/lewhunt/react-use-form-data/raw/master/readme-assets/react-use-form-data-example.gif)